Once you have added your VPSs to a Private Network, it will automatically gain a new network adapter for your private network; no reboot required.

-Please note: Did you use our fast installs feature for VPS and chose installation via SSH-keys, one time password, or cloud-config user data?
+Did you install your VPS using the installation via SSH-keys, one time password, or cloud-config user data option?
 Additional steps are required before configuring the IP address for your private network connection.

 Step 1